gdg-southafrica/hoverboard/data/faq.md

 ### Dates and location

-GDG DevFest Ukraine will take place on the 12-13th of October in [Planeta Kino (King Cross),]( https://goo.gl/Zwi76g) Lviv.
+GDG DevFest South Africa will take place on the 1st of December in [The Capital on The Park,](https://goo.gl/maps/Fhdes8rccQ62) Sandton, Gauteng South Africa.

 ### Stay Informed

-To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.gdg.org.ua/), RSVP on [Meetup]( https://www.meetup.com/GDG-Lviv/events/244342635/) and follow us on [Facebook](https://www.facebook.com/devfest.ukraine/) and [Twitter](https://twitter.com/devfest_ukraine).
-You can also follow and join the social conversation about GDG DevFest Ukraine via official hashtags #dfua and #Devfest18.
+To stay up to date on the latest information on sessions, speakers, and activities, be sure to visit the [DevFest website](https://devfest.co.za), RSVP on [Meetup]( https://www.meetup.com/GDGJohannesburg/) and follow us on [Twitter](https://twitter.com/GDGJohannesburg).
+You can also follow and join the social conversation about GDG DevFest South Africa via official hashtags #DevfestZA and #Devfest18.
 In addition, we'll be emailing important information to all registered attendees, along with check-in instructions prior to the conference.

 ### Content Formats

-During two conference days attendees will be able to attend sessions and hands-on workshops, chat with experts and attendees at coffee breaks and after party, and more.
+During the conference day attendees will be able to attend sessions, chat with experts and attendees at coffee breaks, and more.

-### Livestream & Recordings

-If you’re unable to attend DevFest in-person, you can still be part of the magic.
-All the lectures from the sessions will be available for free on GDG Lviv [youtube channel](https://www.youtube.com/channel/UC5nknQj-2llSNd-jqXr4d_w) few weeks after the conference.
-Workshops won’t be recorded.
-Also, there could be a livestream provided by participants which you can find via #dfua and #Devfest18 hashtags.

 ## Registration